 One solution is to learn vocabulary from spoken content.
 Remember, the most frequent 3,000 words in English make up 95% of spoken content (compared to 80% in written English).
 The other advantage of studying spoken content is that you encounter lots of useful phrases, and the grammar is often simpler.

 - Find a podcast transcript, movie script, or the subtitles from a YouTube video about a topic that you find interesting.

-- After studying the colored words, turn your attention to the black (uncommon) words.
+- After studying the colored words, turn your attention to the black (low-frequency) words.
 You can look these words up in a dictionary, but don’t add them to your study routine thoughtlessly.
 First ask yourself if you expect to use this word in a normal conversation.
 Do you love to eat cereal?
-Do you know anybody with a moustache?
+Do you know someone with a moustache?
 Are you a wizard with a scar that prickles?
 If not, don’t waste your time learning these low-frequency words.

 - Finally, listen to the podcast / movie / video again.
 Pay attention to the pronunciation and other spoken aspects of the content.
 To practice your speaking, pause and repeat words and phrases that you can imagine using in a conversation.

 This method may initially seem difficult, but it has the advantage of exercising your reading, listening, and speaking skills — while also avoiding the distraction of unimportant vocabulary and the complex grammar of other written texts.

 Last but not leastlast but not least: a common phrase to emphasize that something is important, even though it is the final item: take a close look at the Oxford 3000 word list, which offers clear definitions, example sentences, helpful collocations, and pronunciation of these common words in both British and American English.

 Improve Your English Fluency Faster